-Bozeman is located in the southwestern part of Montana and is a great place for those seeking clean, fresh air and a relaxing environment.
-While Bozeman may be one of the larger towns in Montana, it retains a small town feel.
-National forests and trails are easily accessible, making it a great place for outdoor recreation.
-There are also many shops, parks, arts opportunities and museums within Bozeman, and this college town is always buzzing with activity.
+Bozeman, in the southwest of Montana, is a great place if you’re seeking clean, fresh air and a relaxing environment.
+While it may be one of the larger towns in the state, it retains a small-town feel: national forests and trails are easily accessible, making it a great place for outdoor recreation.
+There are also many shops, parks, arts opportunities and museums; this college town is always buzzing with activity.

-The small city of Hamilton can be found in the western part of Montana, nestled in between two mountain ranges in the Bitterroot Valley.
-While it still has a rather small population, it is considered to be the fastest growing city in Montana.
-This creates a perfect combination of small town charm, yet with the amenities of a bigger city.
+The small city of Hamilton can be found in the western part of Montana, nestled between two mountain ranges in the Bitterroot Valley.
+While it still has a small population, it’s the fastest growing city in Montana.
 Hamilton offers easy access to mountains and millions of acres of public forested land, making it a great place for outdoor recreation of all kinds.
-Founded in 1890, Hamilton has a number of beautiful, historic buildings including the Daly Mansion, Old Ravalli County Court House and the City Hall.
+Founded in 1890, it has a number of beautiful, historic buildings, including the Daly Mansion, Old Ravalli County Courthouse and the City Hall.

-Polson lays on the southern shore of Flathead Lake in northwestern Montana on the Flathead Indian Reservation.
-Located in one of the best farming areas of Montana, Polson has vast cherry orchards, which it celebrates every year with a Cherry Festival.
+Polson lies on the southern shore of Flathead Lake in northwestern Montana.
+It has vast cherry orchards, celebrated every year with a Cherry Festival.
 Polson is bordered to the south by the Mission Mountains, providing a jaw-dropping backdrop to this charming town.
-Animal watching enthusiasts will be delighted to find that the National Bison Range is not for from Polson and there are also bird refuges nearby.
-Polson offers a wide variety of attractions also including several interesting museums, a golf course and a popular car show.
+Animal enthusiasts will be delighted to find that the National Bison Range isn’t far, and there are also bird refuges nearby.
+Polson offers a wide variety of attractions, including several interesting museums, a golf course and a popular car show.

 The town of West Yellowstone is adjacent to Yellowstone National Park and is a popular spot to stay for those planning to visit one of America’s greatest treasures.
-West Yellowstone itself also has tons to offer no matter the season.
-Outdoor enthusiasts will be delighted with the range of activities available such as ATV trails, biking, birdwatching, fishing, boating, golf, swimming, hunting, kayaking, horseback riding, skiing, snowmobiling and countless other options.
+West Yellowstone itself also has tons to offer, no matter the season.
+Outdoor enthusiasts will be delighted with the range of activities available, such as ATV trails, biking, birdwatching, fishing, boating, golf, swimming, hunting, kayaking, horse riding, skiing and snowmobiling.
 West Yellowstone also offers many opportunities to visit local museums and learn more about the area’s Native American heritage.

-Located in the southwestern part of the state, Anaconda is surrounded by mountains, lakes and densely timbered forestlands.
-Founded as a copper mining town, Anaconda is now a popular destination for those visiting Montana.
-The beautiful Washoe Theater on Anaconda’s main street is a must see for those interested in architecture.
-There are also a lot of sporting opportunities available in the area as well; hunting, fishing, skiing, golf, hiking and darts are all popular activities in Anaconda.
+Anaconda is surrounded by mountains, lakes and densely timbered forests.
+Founded as a copper mining town, it is now a popular destination for anyone visiting Montana.
+The beautiful Washoe Theater on main street is a must-see for those of you interested in architecture.
+There are also a lot of sporting opportunities available in the area: hunting, fishing, skiing, golf, hiking and darts are all popular.

-Butte, Montana, is full of rich history, small town charm, vintage architecture and friendly hospitality, which attracts visitors from all over.
-Like many other towns in Montana, Butte was a mining town that experienced an economic boom during the gold rush and became one of the largest copper ‘boomtowns’.
-What sets it apart from other mining towns however, is its sense of individualism and architectural diversity.
-Butte saw a large variety of immigrants during this time, who have all left a cultural impact.
-The availability of Cornish pasties, povitica and huckleberry products are reminders of Butte’s colorful past, as is the popular Montana Folk Festival.
+Butte is full of rich history, small-town charm, vintage architecture and friendly hospitality, which attracts visitors from all over.
+A mining town initially, it experienced an economic boom during the gold rush and became one of the largest copper hotspots.
+What sets it apart from other mining towns, however, is the sense of individualism and architectural diversity.
+Butte has welcomed a large variety of immigrants, who have all left a cultural impact.
+The availability of Cornish pasties, povitica (a sweet bread) and huckleberry products are reminders of a colorful past, as is the popular Montana Folk Festival.

 As the officially recognized first permanent settlement in Montana, Stevensville has a long and interesting history.
 The town was founded when Jesuit missionaries came at the request of the local Native Americans who were interested in learning about Christianity.
-Today, the quaint town is a quiet community set with the stunning Bitterroot and Sapphire mountains in the distance.
-Stevensville’s charming downtown is great for a relaxing stroll and offers many opportunities to experience the friendly hospitality of the locals.
-The nearby Lee Metcalf National Wildlife Refuge is also a main attraction in this area, as it is home to various types of wildlife.
+Today, the quaint town is a community set with the stunning Bitterroot and Sapphire mountains in the distance.
+The charming downtown is great for a relaxing stroll and offers many opportunities to experience the friendly hospitality of the locals.
+The nearby Lee Metcalf National Wildlife Refuge is a main attraction in this area, home to various types of wildlife.